chris-armstrong/dynaglue/README.md

 ## Status

-This project is currently in progress (alpha) but mostly feature complete. **Its API may change during this period**, so take care and keep an eye on updates for now.
+dynaglue is reasonably complete with a stable API.
+It is being improved over time and is used in production.

-It's quite feature complete, barring some specific items (like full transactions support, projection expressions, and returning capacity numbers).
+There are some specific areas that could be improved, such as full transactions support, projection expressions, and returning capacity numbers.

 Please try it out, report bugs, suggest improvements or submit a PR.